How to Close a Pool for the Winter

 Pool winterization is a multi-step, multi-day process, so be sure to give yourself enough time to prepare the pool and cover it before a frost arrives.
 Once you’ve seen several days of temperatures below 65, you can get started.
 The process might take a couple of days to a week.

-While there is some overlap between how to winterize an inground pool and an aboveground pool, there are some key differences.
+While there is some overlap between how to close an inground pool and an aboveground pool for winter, there are some key differences.
 The first few steps of the winterization process are the same for inground and aboveground pools, and things diverge from there.

 Clean the Pool and Balance the Water